monsoon235/monsoon235.github.io/source/about/index.md

 ---
 title: About Me
 date: 2023-06-19
-updated: 2024-02-08
+updated: 2024-03-31
 lang: en
 sitemap: false
 ---

-I'm a 3rd year graduate student at the University of Science and Technology of China (USTC) since 2021.
-I received my bachelor degree from the same university, majoring in computer science.
+I'm now a 3rd-year graduate student at the University of Science and Technology of China (USTC) since 2021 and will receive my Master's Degree in Jun 2024.
+I received my Bachelor's Degree from the same university, majoring in computer science.

-My research interests include machine learning systems and 3D visions.

-**I'm looking for PhD admission opportunity of 2024 Fall, targeting machine learning system.**
+From Sep 2024, I will begin my PhD student career at University of Illinois Urbana-Champaign (UIUC).
+My research interest covers ML System.

 ## Education

+- **(Expected)** **PhD student** in Computer Science, University of Illinois Urbana-Champaign, 2024 - unknown
 - **MEng** in Control Science and Engineering, University of Science and Technology of China, 2021 - 2024 (expected)
-- **BEng** in Computer Science, University of Science and Technology of China, 2017 - 2021
+- **BEng** in Computer Science and Engineering, University of Science and Technology of China, 2017 - 2021

 ## Publications